k3s-io/k3s/docs/contrib/git-workflow.md

 For commit messages and signatures please refer to the [CONTRIBUTING.md](../../CONTRIBUTING.md) document.

-Nobody should push directly upstream, even if one has such contributor access; instead, prefer [Github's pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) mechanism to contribute back into K3s.
+Nobody should push directly to upstream, even if one has such contributor access; instead, prefer [Github's pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) mechanism to contribute back into K3s.
 For expectations and guidelines about pull requests, consult the [CONTRIBUTING.md](../../CONTRIBUTING.md) document.